austral/specification/src/07-reference.md

 #### Description

-The `defmagnitude` special operator defines a magntiude.
+The `defmagnitude` &specialop; defines a magntiude.
 A magnitude represents a physical property that can be quantified, e.g. length or mass.
 Magnitudes can be represented by different units.

 #### Examples